Potomac River basin reservoir projects

 The Potomac River basin reservoir projects were U.S. Army Corps of Engineers programs that sought to regulate the flow of the Potomac River to control flooding, to assure a reliable water supply for Washington, D.C., and to provide recreational opportunities.
 Beginning in 1921 the Corps studied a variety of proposals for an ambitious program of dam construction on the Potomac and its tributaries, which proposed as many as sixteen major dam and reservoir projects.
 The most ambitious proposals would have created a nearly continuous chain of reservoirs from tidewater to Cumberland, Maryland.
 The 1938 program was focused on flood control, on the heels of a major flood in 1936.
 The reformulated 1963 program focused on water supply and quality, mitigating upstream pollution from sewage and coal mine waste.

 While several projects came to fruition in one form or another, most were never pursued or were abandoned after significant public opposition.
 Savage River was the only project from the 1938 program to be built.
-The largest project was Seneca Dam on the Potomac just above Washington, D.C..
-Seneca was abandoned in 1969 after the creation of Chesapeake and Ohio Canal National Historical Park, which preserved much of the area Seneca Dam would have flooded.
+The largest project to be proposed was Seneca Dam on the Potomac just above Washington, D.C..
+The Seneca project was abandoned in 1969 after the creation of Chesapeake and Ohio Canal National Historical Park, which preserved much of the area Seneca Dam would have flooded.
 The Verona and Sixes Bridge projects survived into the 1970s.
 Only the Bloomington project was built approximately as originally proposed, creating Jennings Randolph Reservoir.

 In 1968 the landmark study The Nation's River was published by the Department of the Interior, examining strategies for the appropriate use and clean-up of the Potomac.
 It disputed the strategy of dilution and noted that flood control projects could not be economically justified on their own.
 The report documented absent or inadequate wastewater treatment, discharge from combined sanitary and stormwater sewers, and agricultural runoff.
 This document became the basis for Potomac study, development and management.
 The widespread implementation of pollution controls as a result of the Clean Water Act reduced upstream pollution.
 Water conservation measures meant that water use did not follow the trend expected by the Corps of Engineers, and reservoirs were not required to meet demand.